kermodegroup/ML-MIX/README.md

 ```
 git clone -b release https://github.com/lammps/lammps.git mylammps
 ```

+An example cmake LAMMPS build script is provided in `build_scripts/example_lammps_build_script.sh` which includes all required plugins.

 Instructions to build LAMMPS can be found on the [official website](https://docs.lammps.org/Build.html).
 To use ML-MIX, you must build with the [PLUGIN package](https://docs.lammps.org/Packages_details.html#pkg-plugin) enabled.

 Additionally, to run the case-studies, the following packages are necessary: